 Ability to Keep Residents Mobile

-This indicates the percentage of residents who remained mobile levels over time.
-Optimizing mobility is often a good sign for residents' well-being.
+This tells you the percent of residents that were able to retain mobility over time.
+Preserving mobility is often a good sign for residents' well-being.

 Short-term Care: Rehospitalizations